btigi/iiSpellSystemAdjustments/iiSpellSystemAdjustments/Readme-iiSpellSystemAdjustments.txt

 +) Section 6.
 Contact Details
 =============================
-Feedback, comments, queries, questions and suggestion should be sent to bt_igi / igi
+Feedback, comments, queries, questions and suggestion should be sent to igi / bt_igi / iggti